Letter to Bangkok: Thailand’s inequality puts millions at risk - The Isaan Record

 After ducking the first and second waves, the government came up with the “Sandbox” concept to lure tourists to COVID-free destinations in the South.
 While the world suffered, Thailand would be that shining light, the safe haven for surf and sun for foreign guests.
 Thailand would come roaring back!

 All seemed good.
 There was no rush.
 By early April, the upper echelons of the government had predictably taken care of itself first, AstraZeneca was the vaccination of choice.
-The rest could experiment with Sinowax.
+The rest could experiment with Sinovax.
 People in the healthcare sector would come first with 42%.
 At third were governmental frontline workers at 11%.
 As a last thought, seven percent were aged and five those who were health compromised.

 While those old and compromised were largely overlooked, another group got the vaccine first: those in “risk areas,” making up 35% of those vaccinated.